vahdet/vahdet/README.md

 `vahdet` is

-- 🔭 currently working on Progressive Web Applications, IaC
+- 🔭 currently working on Progressive Web Applications, serverless (or at least fully managed) cloud resources, IaC
-- 🌱 currently learning Terraform and NLP on the fly
+- 🌱 currently learning about NLP on the fly for fun
 - 👯 looking to collaborate on Python, JS, Go libraries.